nhsuk/manage-vaccinations-in-schools/README.md

 yarn playwright codegen http://localhost:4000
 ```

-### Example campaigns
+### Example programmes

-You can generate an example campaign with a few sessions in development by visiting `/reset`.
+You can generate an example programme with a few sessions in development by visiting `/reset`.

 #### Adding a test user